-Welcome to the home for the AIA and UC Classics Ancient World Podcasts, produced by the faculty and graduate students of the University of Cincinnati’s Department of Classics.
+Welcome to the home for UC Classics Ancient World Podcasts, produced by the faculty and graduate students of the University of Cincinnati’s Department of Classics.
 Come along with us as we explore compelling stories about the lives of people living in the ancient Mediterranean.

-Episodes already available cover topics related to the ancient city of Pompeii and its destruction, Cincinnati and its ties to ancient Greek and Roman culture, and Qumran and the Dead Sea Scrolls (to coincide with an exhibit at the Cincinnati Museum Center: http://www.cincymuseum.org/dead-sea-scrolls).
+Episodes already available cover topics related to the ancient city of Pompeii and its destruction, while new series in the coming weeks will feature Cincinnati and its ties to ancient Greek and Roman culture, and Qumran and the Dead Sea Scrolls (to coincide with an exhibit at the Cincinnati Museum Center: http://www.cincymuseum.org/dead-sea-scrolls).
 These series bring together experts in ancient history, language, and archaeology from our department, from UC’s Judaic Studies Department, and from Hebrew Union College to share their passion and knowledge about the Classical world.

 The UC Classics Ancient World Podcasts are suitable for audiences of all ages with an interest in the past, and make a great supplement on a visit to a museum, or for middle school, high school, and college classes!

 These podcasts are just one part of our department’s outreach program, aimed at engaging the wider Cincinnati community and promoting enthusiasm about the ancient world.
 Learn more about our offerings of public lectures, presentations, and educational content at: http://classics.uc.edu/outreach

 The latest series of podcasts has been made possible due to the generous support of a Society Outreach Grant from the Archaeological Institute of America: http://www.archaeological.org/grants/712